Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 Objects that may be selected graphically, are displayed as sets of sensitive primitives, which provide sensitive zones in 2D graphic space.
 These zones are sorted according to their position on the screen when starting the selection process.

 @image html visualization_image006.png "A model"
 @image latex visualization_image006.png "A model"

 The position of the mouse is also associated with a sensitive zone.
 When moving within the window where objects are displayed, the areas touched by the zone of the mouse are analyzed.
 The owners of these areas  are then highlighted or signaled by other means such as the name of the object highlighted in a list.
 That way, you are informed of the identity of the detected element.

 @image html visualization_image007.png "Modeling faces with sensitive primitives"
 @image latex visualization_image007.png "Modeling faces with sensitive primitives"

 @image html visualization_image008.png "In a dynamic selection, each sensitive polygon is represented by its  bounding rectangle"
 @image latex visualization_image008.png "In a dynamic selection, each sensitive polygon is represented by its  bounding rectangle"

 @image html visualization_image009.png "Reference to the sensitive primitive, then to the owner"
 @image latex visualization_image009.png "Reference to the sensitive primitive, then to the owner"

 @subsubsection occt_visu_2_2_1 The Sensitive Primitive

 The sensitive primitive along with the entity owner allows defining what can be made selectable, and providing the link between the applicative object and the sensitive zones defined by the 2D bounding boxes.
 To be dynamically selectable, an object has to be  represented either as a sensitive primitive or a set of them, e.g. 2D  boxes that will be included in a sorting algorithm.

 The use of 2D boxes allows a pre-selection of the detected  entities.
 After pre-selection, the algorithm checks which sensitive primitives are actually detected.
-When detected, the primitives provide their owners’ identity.
+When detected, the primitives provide their owners' identity.

 @image html visualization_image010.png "Example of sensitive primitives"
 @image latex visualization_image010.png "Example of sensitive primitives"

 In the example, the sensitive line segment proposes a bounding box to the selector.
 During selection, positions 1 and 2 of the mouse detect the box  but after sorting, only position 2 retains the line segment as selected by the  algorithm.